-N/A

-Part 3.
-Screening decision

-If the decision is not to conduct an equality impact assessment, please provide details of the reasons.

-N/A

-If the decision is not to conduct an equality impact assessment the public authority should consider if the policy should be mitigated or an alternative policy be introduced.

-If the decision is to subject the policy to an equality impact assessment, please provide details of the reasons.
+N/A Part 3.
+Screening decision If the decision is not to conduct an equality impact assessment, provide details of the reasons.
+It is not considered necessary for this policy. please If the decision is not to conduct an equality impact assessment to authority should consider if the policy should be mitigated or an policy be introduced.
+N/A the public alternative If the decision is to subject the policy to an equality impact asseplease provide details of the reasons. ssment,

-N/A